ericbreno/VCache/README.md

 ## Timeout
 Objects are partially lazy-removed from cache, being deleted when tried to get or after an arbitrary number of add operations in cache, then GC runs (complexity of approx O(n + nlog n), with n as cache total size).
 Object Timeout is refreshed everytime the object is accessed (with put, get or contains).

+**#putIfAbsent** will refresh the entity for a given key if it's actually present and will count as hit or miss.

 ## Dependencies
 None